lowRISC/opentitan/hw/ip/otbn/doc/dv_plan/index.md

 - behaviour that is triggered by particular external stimuli (register writes; surprise resets etc.)

 Testing lots of different instruction streams doesn't really use the UVM machinery, so we have a "pre-DV" phase of testing that generates constrained-random instruction streams (as ELF binaries) and runs a simple block-level simulation on each to check that the RTL matches the model.
-The idea is that this is much quicker for designers to use to sanity-test proposed changes, and can be run with Verilator, so it doesn't require an EDA tool licence.
+The idea is that this is much quicker for designers to use to smoke-test proposed changes, and can be run with Verilator, so it doesn't require an EDA tool licence.
 This pre-DV phase cannot drive sign-off, but it does use much of the same tooling.

 Once we are running full DV tests, we re-use this work, by using the same collection of randomised instruction streams and randomly picking from them for most of the sequences.